 Multiple attributes and values can be specified in a single statement.
 Both RT and disk indexes are supported.

-All attributes types (int, bigint, float, MVA, JSON(see below)), except for strings attributes, can be dynamically updated.
+All attributes types (int, bigint, float, strings, MVA, JSON) can be dynamically updated.

 where_condition has the same syntax as in the SELECT statement (see

 SELECT syntax for